Great, let’s get started

 Be sure to ask your Policywise adviser about these exclusions and read your insurance plan’s fine print.

 Insurance plans have differing maximum claim amounts per policy year.
-Higher limits may be beneficial for conditions like cancer, but are not as necessary for other health conditions and procedures.
+Higher limits may be beneficial for conditions like cancer, but are not as necessary for other health issues and procedures.

-To give you an idea of how much health insurance you actually need, check out the data below on private healthcare costs with no insurance coverage.
+To give you an idea of how much health insurance you actually need, check out the data below on private healthcare costs with no insurance cover.

 Cancer Treatments & Non-PHARMAC Funded Drugs